aswkok/Quant-Trading/README.md

 ## MACD Trading Strategy Details

-The MACD (Moving Average Convergence Divergence) strategy implemented in this system works as follows:
+The system implements both Classic and Enhanced MACD strategies with sophisticated momentum analysis:

 ### Core MACD Components
 - **MACD Line**: The difference between a fast EMA (default: 13-period) and a slow EMA (default: 21-period)
 - **Signal Line**: An EMA of the MACD line (default: 9-period)
 - **Histogram**: The difference between the MACD line and signal line

-### Trading Rules
+### Classic MACD Strategy

+**Trading Rules:**
 1. **Initial Position Rules**:
    - When no position exists:
      - If MACD is above the signal line: BUY shares